zhullyb/monyhar/monyhar/docs/chromoting_android_hacking.md

 ## Attaching GDB to debug native code

-The Chromium build system provides a convenience wrapper script that can be used to easily launch GDB.
+The Monyhar build system provides a convenience wrapper script that can be used to easily launch GDB.
 Run

 ```shell